DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The flood myths taught:**

-- Divine beings have the power to destroy humanity at will
+- Reges have the power to destroy humanity at will
 - Survival depends on obedience to divine authority
 - Questioning divine decisions leads to destruction
 - Only the "righteous" (obedient) are preserved